Scouting means we haven't hiked this specific route yet — we've only studied it through maps and reports from those who have.

 If you have serious knee or back pain from carrying a pack, it's better to sit this one out.

-We strongly recommend getting medical insurance that covers emergency transportation.
+We strongly recommend getting medical insurance that covers emergency transport.

 HEADS UP!!!
-If you don't have it, you'll be responsible for all transportation and medical costs yourself.
+If you don't have it, you'll have to cover all transport and medical costs yourself.